alejandro-colomar/https.alejandro-colomar.com/README.rst

 Versioning
 ==========

+Releasing will create the docker image needed for the deployment.
+However, DockerHub only automates x86_64; for other architectures, the docker image has to be built manually.

-Start working in a new branch
+Start working on a new branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: BASH